ReevMich/RC-Car-With-Vision-Tracking/README.md

 #####Distance Sensor
 - Importing RPi.GPIO allows for use of the gpio pins on the Raspberry Pi
-- Importing time allows for calculating time betwwen triger and echo.
+- Importing time allows for calculating time between triger and echo.

 ``` python
     import RPi.GPIO as GPIO